 Apart from delicious coffee (the best oat milk flat white in town) and tasty sweet and savoury snacks, the lovely owner and chatty baristas will make you feel like you’re at home.

-For me, Just between friends offers the best atmosphere from all the mentioned coffee shops.
+For me, Just between friends offers the best atmosphere of all the mentioned coffee shops.
 I really liked going there on a typical rainy

 Manchester Saturday or Sunday, squeezing into a cosy space and watching the baristas create coffees.